AriezLabs/fsim/README.md

 accept
 ```

-The parser will ignore the first two lines of the file if they start with a bang.
+For convenience, the parser will ignore the first two lines of the specification file if they start with a bang.
 Prepend the following header to your spec:

 ```
 #!/bin/bash